Our Community - Our Future

 • Supported by at least 1 LSA (Learning Support Assistant)

-• The group is taught by one teacher for the following subjects: English, Maths, Science, History, Geography, RE and Languages
+• The group is taught by one teacher for the following subjects: English, Maths, Science, History, Geography, and Philosophy.

 • The group is taught by other teachers in groups of up to 30 students for the following subjects: Technology, ICT, Drama, Art, PE and Music